Stegosauruss/CV/README.md

 ## Profile

-After a successful career in education, it was time for a new challenge.
-I thrived at Makers Academy, particularly during tech tests and when working collaboratively with other devs.
-I am currently continuing my studies and working on my own projects but eager to participate in building larger scale commercial products.
+After a successful career teaching others, I decided it was time for some learning myself and signed up to Makers Academy's developer bootcamp.
+Since then I have been hard at work writing well factored code which has practical applications.

 #### Key Skills
+- Python, Django, DjangoCms, Unittest
-- JavaScript, React, jQuery, Jasmine, Jest
+- JavaScript, Typescript, React, Angular, Ionic, jQuery
 - Ruby, Rails, RSpec, Sinatra
-- Travis CI, Heroku, Git, Html, CSS
+- Travis CI, Codeship, Heroku, Git, Html, CSS
 - Agile and XP values
 - Strong TDD and Debugging process
 - A Quick Study, Persistent and Determined